Aliases for GAD2 Gene

 GeneCards Summary for GAD2 Gene

 GAD2 (Glutamate Decarboxylase 2) is a Protein Coding gene.
 Diseases associated with GAD2 include Stiff-Person Syndrome and Autoimmune Polyendocrine Syndrome, Type Ii.
-Among its related pathways are GABAergic synapse and Neurotransmitter Release Cycle.
-GO annotations related to this gene include protein heterodimerization activity and carboxy-lyase activity.
+Among its related pathways are Allograft rejection and Transmission across Chemical Synapses.
+Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and carboxy-lyase activity.
 An important paralog of this gene is GAD1.

 UniProtKB/Swiss-Prot for GAD2 Gene